 The Homes Association owns and has responsibility for all of the common areas of the subdivision.
-The common areas include: the berms along 119th Street and State Line Road, all neighborhood entrances, 93 islands, the monuments, guard house, mailboxes, security cameras, light poles and street trees.
-The management company for the Homes Association is The Tiehen Group.
+The common areas include the berms along 119th Street and State Line Road, all neighborhood entrances, 93 islands, the monuments, guardhouse, mailboxes, security cameras, light poles, and street trees.
+The management company for the Homes Association is Sentry Management/Tiehen Group.

 This web site is intended to keep you informed of events and to give you, the homeowner, the ability to be heard.